Fortress64SB/LineageOS-Mojito/README.md

- # A complete guide for unlocking and installing a secure, Google-less, LineageOS 19.1 on a Redmi Note 10 (mojito). <a href="https://forum.xda-developers.com/m/ptx64.11988819/">By PTX64 @ XDA Developers</a>
+ # A complete guide for unlocking and installing a secure, Google-less, LineageOS 19.1 on a Redmi Note 10 (mojito).

 - Including the latest Xiaomi firmwares.